-In Class Playtimes and Dinnertimes Persistent calling out Playing in areas that are not permitted Chatting when directed otherwise Chasing others around playground (that's not • Intentionally moving equipment so that it stops part of a game) learning • 'Spying' on other children's games Swinging on chairs Refusal to share Interrupting others Using rude words Using rude words Being unkind Provoking others deliberately Not wearing a coat when asked to Refusal to share • Going back into school when told to be outside Throwing objects (not aimed) Rough play including fighting games Spitting (not aimed) Hurting with words (first time) • Disregard for school equipment e.g. not looking • Dangerous behaviour- e.g. playing tag on the after stationery slide Not doing work • Aggressive sports play e.g. tackling in football Being unkind when someone might get hurt Delay in doing what has been asked Damaging property where it was avoidable Laughing at someone Throwing objects (not aimed) Looking at someone to cause upset Spitting (not aimed) Excluding someone on purpose Answering back
+In Class Playtimes and Dinnertimes Persistent calling out Playing in areas that are not permitted Chatting when directed otherwise Chasing others around playground (that's not • Intentionally moving equipment so that it stops part of a game) learning 'Spying' on other children's games Swinging on chairs Refusal to share Interrupting others Using rude words Using rude words Being unkind Provoking others deliberately Not wearing a coat when asked to Refusal to share Going back into school when told to be outside Throwing objects (not aimed) Rough play including fighting games Spitting (not aimed) Hurting with words (first time) • Disregard for school equipment e.g. not looking • Dangerous behaviour- e.g. playing tag on the after stationery slide Not doing work Aggressive sports play e.g. tackling in football Being unkind when someone might get hurt Delay in doing what has been asked Damaging property where it was avoidable Laughing at someone Throwing objects (not aimed) Looking at someone to cause upset Spitting (not aimed) Excluding someone on purpose

-- EYFS and Key Stage 1 If a child is placed on Yellow or below on the Behaviour Tree, this will result in the accumulative loss of Golden Time, as stipulated according to colour. - Key Stage 2 If a child is placed on Yellow or below on the Behaviour Tree, this will result in the accumulative loss of Thursday Lunch Time, which will be a Reflection Time. - At lunchtimes, all staff will carry pink slips.
+- If a child is placed on Yellow or below on the Behaviour Tree, this will result in the accumulative loss of Golden Time, as stipulated according to colour. - At playtimes and lunchtimes, all staff will carry pink slips.
 These will be a means of informing the classteacher about wrong choices.
-The classteacher should react accordingly by altering the child's position on the Behaviour Tree and, if appropriate, administering the sanction. - All outcomes of meetings and/or conversations with parents will be recorded on CPOMs. - During the monitoring process on Thursday, the Headteacher or Deputy Headteacher will write an action for the classteacher to carry out if there are repeat offenders or will contact parents themselves.
+The classteacher should react accordingly by altering the child's position on the Behaviour Tree and, if appropriate, administering the sanction. - If a child has been placed on Amber for three times in a week or Red twice in a week then parents will be informed by their classteacher and actions agreed to improve their behaviour.
+Likewise, any child who misses part or all of their Golden Time for three consecutive weeks will also have their parents informed by the classteacher. - If there is a repeat of the above for a further week then SLT will be informed and will arrange to meet with parents to discuss the repeated behaviour. - All outcomes of meetings and/or conversations with parents will be recorded in the Behaviour Book. - During the monitoring process on Friday, the Headteacher or Deputy Headteacher will write an action for the classteacher to carry out if there are repeat offenders or will contact parents themselves.